geerlingguy/ansible-role-mysql/README.md

 Replication settings.
 Set `mysql_server_id` and `mysql_replication_role` by server (e.g. the master would be ID `1`, with the `mysql_replication_role` of `master`, and the slave would be ID `2`, with the `mysql_replication_role` of `slave`).
 The `mysql_replication_user` uses the same keys as `mysql_users`, and is created on master servers, and used to replicate on all the slaves.

+    mysql_default_charset: "utf8"

+MySQL character-set configuration.
+Defaults are not using this, if you want to configure a global character-set you have to provide a accepted value according to the mysql documentation.

 ### MariaDB usage

 This role works with either MySQL or a compatible version of MariaDB.
 On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package.
 No modifications are necessary though all of the variables still reference 'mysql' instead of mariadb.